 Life Well Run Advisory Committee

-The Life Well Run Advisory Committee will review and provide feedback on the member engagement activities of the campaign.
-This committee will include representatives from various-sized communities.
-It will be a short-term committee, and will ensure that members are comfortable with the level of involvement needed.
-This Committee will be a sounding board to test ideas for member implementation at the state and/or local level.
-The committee will consist of 10-15 ICMA members, and will meet virtually 3 or 4 times in 2013 and 2014.
+The Life Well Run Advisory Committee reviews and provides feedback on the member engagement activities of the campaign.
+This committee includes representatives from various-sized communities.
+It is a short-term committee, and ensures members are comfortable with the level of involvement needed.
+This Committee is a sounding board to test ideas for member implementation at the state and/or local level.
+The committee will consist of 8-10 ICMA members and plans to meet virtually 3 or 4 times in 2014 and 2015.

 Roles, Expectations, and Responsibilities for ICMA Member Task Force/Committee Chairs (doc, 27 KB)